Achievable logoAchievable logo

 DNA libraries

-Researchers generate DNA libraries by cloning an organism’s entire DNA set:
+Researchers generate DNA libraries by cloning a large collection of DNA fragments from an organism:

 • Genomic library: Created by fragmenting all genomic DNA with restriction enzymes and cloning the pieces into vectors.